amgothhrithik/emotion-tracking-foodbot/README.md

 - `get_order_status(order_id)`: Retrieves the current status of an order.
 - `get_total_order_price(order_id)`: Returns the price of the completed order.

+## Emotion-detection
+- I have trained a Roberta Model on `Go Emotion dataset` from HuggingFace + 5k generated from chatgpt to handle imbalance in Go Emotion dataset.
+- Note: code for this is in `Go_emotion_label_Classification-using-Roberta-Model` repo.

 Disclaimer : I have use the resources of database from  codebasics github